 Who is taking care of my child?

-Once the decision to place your child on ECMO is made, a team of ECMO doctors, neonatologists, pediatric intensivists, pediatrics surgeons, and perfusionists will be in charge of his or her care until about 24 hours after ECMO is discontinued.
-After this, the Neonatal or Pediatric ICU staff will resume care.
-While your child is on ECMO, two nurses will take care of your child.
-Both are experienced critical care nurses.
-The ECMO nurse in charge of the ECMO machine has completed specialized training in ECMO circuit management and emergencies.
+Once the decision to place your child on ECMO is made, a team of ECMO doctors, neonatologists, pediatric intensivists, and surgeons will be in charge of his or her care.
+While your child is on ECMO, you will have a critical care nurse at the bedside and an ECMO specialist and ECMO core team member in charge of the ECMO machine.
+The ECMO specialists and ECMO core team members have completed specialized training in ECMO circuit management and emergencies.

 ECMO survival outcomes

 ECMO (extracorporeal membrane oxygenation) is a treatment used for patients with life-threatening heart or lung problems.
 It provides long-term breathing and heart support.
 We are proud that our ECMO survival rates frequently exceed national averages.